 I’ve used GoToWebinar for several years now, and I find it to be extremely dependable.
 I can’t say I know the technology well to explain it, but there tend to be very few issues of people being unable to view a webinar with that software.

-While streaming video with Facebook Live is still quite new, I have seen more issues here.
-The quality of the audio and video relies heavily on the bandwidth and connection speed of the user.
+I’ve streamed via Facebook Live since 2017, and I have seen more issues here.
+The quality of the audio and video relies heavily on the bandwidth and Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. speed of the user.
 And that can be frustrating for all involved.

 2. No email address provided for marketers.